privacy-tech-lab/gpc-optmeowt/README_ARCHITECTURE.md

 [src/options]()\
 [src/popup]()\

-The extension architecture (background scripts vs. popup vs. options page and their ineraction) as well as the build process (webpack and entry points) are described here.
+The extension architecture (background scripts vs. popup vs. options page and their interaction) as well as the build process (Webpack and entry points) are described here.

 **High-level picture**

 <!-- /////////////////////////////////////////////////////////////////////// -->
 <!-- /////////////////////////////////////////////////////////////////////// -->
 <!-- /////////////////////////////////////////////////////////////////////// -->
 <!-- /////////////////////////////////////////////////////////////////////// -->
 <!-- /////////////////////////////////////////////////////////////////////// -->

 # `src/background` Roadmap